p2ppsr/bridgeport-docs/README.md

 - **[Convo User Messages Protocol Bridge](https://github.com/p2ppsr/convo-cump-bridge)**: A bridge that tracks the private messages exchanged between users of the on-chain Convo Messenger app
 - **[Convo User Profiles Protocol Bridge](https://github.com/p2ppsr/convo-cump-bridge)**: A bridge that tracks the user profiles of users of the on-chain Convo Messenger app
+- **[Hello World Protocol Bridge](https://github.com/p2ppsr/hello-world-protocol)**: This is the simple example bridge you can fork to start your own

 Finally, to see how Parapet is used to run queries against these Bitcoin-powered backends, refer to the [main Convo codebase](https://github.com/p2ppsr/convo) (which, by the way, is also an app built with the [Babbage App Engine](https://projectbabbage.com)).